by Tyler Dobrowsky

 The use of contemporary design elements started to creep into performances around 1920 — this is when you first start to see directors taking Shakespeare’s text and, using contemporary costumes and props, transposing it over a modern setting.
 Over the next decade or two, directors began to take more and more liberties with Shakespeare’s plays — in the 1930s, Orson Welles did a number of innovative productions of Shakespeare that proved to be quite influential.
 First was his production of Macbeth, which was performed in Harlem, featuring a completely black cast, and which took place on a fictional Caribbean island.
 The second was a 90-minute version of Julius Caesar produced in 1937 which depicted Caesar as a fascist, Mussolini- or Hitler-type figure.
 Given the political nature of Caesar, it can be somewhat controversial when updated to modern times — look no further than Oskar Eustis’ production of Caesar in Central Park a few years ago, with a Donald Trump-like Caesar, that ended up as a talking point on Fox News and with protestors rushing the stage.

-With the advent of film, Shakespeare’s stories were given a new life, sometimes keeping Shakespeare’s text (Orson Welles, Laurence Olivier, and my others made relatively straight-forward film versions of Shakespeare’s greatest plays), and sometimes the movie would just borrow the basic plot: for example, Akira Kurosawa’s Throne of Blood is Macbeth set in feudal Japan, and West Side Story is Romeo and Juliet in New York in the early 1960s.
+With the advent of film, Shakespeare’s stories were given a new life, sometimes keeping Shakespeare’s text (Orson Welles, Laurence Olivier, and many others made relatively straight-forward film versions of Shakespeare’s greatest plays), and sometimes the movie would just borrow the basic plot: for example, Akira Kurosawa’s Throne of Blood is Macbeth set in feudal Japan, and West Side Story is Romeo and Juliet in New York in the early 1960s.
 For some reason there was a run of these kinds of adaptations in the late 1990s — the Amanda Bynes vehicle She’s the Man is based on Shakespeare’s Twelfth Night and the romantic comedy that introduced Heath Ledger to America, Ten Things I Hate About You, is based on Taming of the Shrew.

 There are, of course, logistical reasons why Shakespeare is produced this way: there is no copyright on Shakespeare’s work, so people are free to borrow and adapt and change as they see fit.
 But it’s not just that: there really is a universal appeal to his work — I’ll never get over how words written hundreds of years ago can reveal parts of me to myself that I didn’t even know were there; that plays so old, and with language so diff 0ent from my own, can teach me about my world and my place in it.
 That’s why Shakespeare still excites me — when I sit down in a theater before a production, I think, “How will Shakespeare’s text be used this time?”
 What new things will he teach me given a new context or setting?